indieSoftware/Navigator/README.md

 ```
 When fired, checkpoints will dismiss any presented screens and pop any pushed views to return *exactly* to the point desired.

+One might ask why we needed to add `<Void>` to our original checkpoint definition?

-Checkpoints can also be used to return values to a caller.
+That's because checkpoints can also be used to return values to a caller!
 ```swift
 // Define a checkpoint with an Int value handler. extension KnownCheckpoints {